Frequently Asked Questions about Mike Bentley's Selling Advisory Service for Australian Real Estate

 You should also consider Capital Gains Tax (CGT) implications, as the principal place of residence exemption generally does not apply to overseas owners.
 There may also be applicable state taxes, duties and reporting obligations in your country of residence.

-Mike strongly recommends engaging both an Australian tax advisor and your own local tax professional before proceeding with a sale.
-Getting the tax position right before listing can potentially save significant amounts of money and help avoid costly surprises at settlement.
+Mike strongly recommends engaging an Australian tax advisor before proceeding with a sale.
+Getting the tax position and timing right before listing can potentially save significant amounts of money and help avoid costly surprises at settlement.

 Mike is happy to discuss these issues before you commit to any service, ensuring you understand the implications and can make an informed decision about whether and when to sell.